laravel/lumen-docs/testing.md

 	    }
 	}

-> **Note:** This method only detects jobs that are dispatched via the `DispatchesJobs` trait's dispatch methods.
+> **Note:** This method only detects jobs that are dispatched via the `DispatchesJobs` trait's dispatch methods or the `dispatch` helper function.
 It does not detect jobs that are sent directly to `Queue::push`.

 <a name="mocking-facades"></a>
 ### Mocking Facades

-When testing, you may often want to mock a call to a Lumen [facade](http://laravel.com/docs/facades).
+When testing, you may often want to mock a call to a Lumen [facade](https://laravel.com/docs/facades).
 For example, consider the following controller action:

 	<?php